schtunt/simbol/README.md

 :new_moon:
 -->

-Here are the currently developing/developed site modules:
+Here are the currently developing/developed simbol modules:

 | Core Module   | Code-Complete           | Description                                                             |
 | ------------- | ----------------------- | -------------------------------------------------------------------     |